naman1102/KanBan-Hacktober/README.md

 ## Rules!

-- Check Issues for Hacktober contribution.
+- Check Issues for Hacktober contribution labeled Hacktober-accepted.
 - Merging All Pull Requests for contributor.md only not included in Hacktober.
 - PR should be named ` Addresses <Issue_Number> `
 - PR should have proper description.